 One of the Whitney’s most popular representations of a cavalry soldier is Harry Jackson’s The Flagbearer.
 As a veteran of World War II, Harry Jackson experienced first hand the stirring events of war.
 His sculpture of a soldier astride his galloping horse, the American flag flying above his head, is a timeless image symbolic of liberty, freedom, and pride.
 By painting the bronze, Jackson enhanced the drama of the composition, bringing the figures to life.

-To view more objects featuring military subjects please visit the Center’s online collection or stop by for a visit.
+To view more objects featuring military subjects please stop by for a visit.